 Friendship Heights Escalator Replacement

-On/about March 27, 2017, Metro will begin the replacement of the three long entrance escalators at Friendship Heights Station.
+On March 27, 2017, Metro began the replacement of the three long entrance escalators at Friendship Heights Station.

 The current escalators, which are almost 35 years old and have exceeded their useful life, will be replaced with brand new escalators that are safer, more durable and reliable.
 The project also includes the replacement of three shorter escalators between the landing and bus bay or street, two of which have already been completed.
 Metro's contractor, KONE, will replace the remaining four escalators beginning with the removal of the second small escalator between the bus bay and landing then removing and replacing the three longer escalators one at a time.